Macedonian Translator

 Macedonian belongs to the group of South Slavic languages.
 It derives from the Old Church Slavonic language, the first literary language of the Slavs.
 For centuries, Macedonian shared history with the Bulgarian language (some Bulgarian researchers, therefore, treat this language as a Bulgarian dialect, which is a controversial view).
 In the second half of the 19th century, after the liberation of Bulgaria from Turkish rule, the distinction between the Macedonian language and the Bulgarian language began to be noticed (the Macedonian lands were located outside the borders of Bulgaria).
 In the first half of the 20th century, there was an intensive development of Macedonian literature.
 Macedonian was officially recognised as a separate linguistic entity in 1944 by the Anti-Fascist Council for the Liberation of Yugoslavia.

-Modified Cyrillic is used to write the Macedonian language.
+Modified Cyrillic is used to write in Macedonian.
 The alphabet consists of 31 letters.

 Despite the relatively small number of native speakers, Macedonian is characterized by quite a significant dialectal diversity.
 There are five groups of Western dialects and two groups of Eastern dialects.